FabianRei/long-press/readme.md

 update:
 I changed the script based on the idea stated above.
 I feel that this is a way nicer way, as the letter now changes automatically, which gives me a way more natural feel.
 Might need more processing power, as there is a while loop now (but not much, I guess).
-Also, the spamming of the hotkey might be less smooth now (but see for yourself!)
+The spamming of multiple original keys (as instaed of äs, for example) is now fixed.

 # Long Press